-In this paper, we propose the Pre-trained Transformer for the EIT-based Tactile Reconstruction (PTET) model, a novel framework that addresses two key challenges in learning-based EIT tactile sensing: (1) the heavy dependency on large annotated datasets and (2) the simulation-to-reality gaps that hinder practical applications.
-PTET leverages a self-supervised pretraining strategy to learn generalizable features from unlabelled tactile sensing data, significantly reducing reliance on large annotated datasets.
-The model is subsequently fine-tuned using a limited amount of annotated real-world data, enabling more accurate tactile reconstruction while mitigating inaccuracies typically introduced by simulation-based training.
+In this paper, we propose \textbf{PTET} (Pre-trained Transformer for EIT-based Tactile Reconstruction), a novel framework that tackles two core challenges in learning-based EIT tactile sensing: (1) reliance on large annotated datasets and (2) simulation-to-reality gaps.
+PTET employs self-supervised pretraining on unlabelled voltage data and few-shot fine-tuning on limited real-world pairs, enabling accurate tactile reconstruction with minimal annotation and reduced simulation-induced errors.
 This dual-phase learning strategy allows PTET to bridge the gap between experimental conditions and practical applications.
-Unlike traditional learning-based approaches that require extensive labelled datasets, which are typically generated from simulation, PTET effectively operates with a small fraction of the real-world data, making it scalable and practical for real-world deployments.
-The main contributions of this work are as follows: \begin{itemize}

-\item We introduce the PTET model, which leverages large-scale self-supervised pretraining combined with few-shot fine-tuning to reduce dependency on large annotated datasets.
-This approach achieves more accurate tactile reconstructions with significantly fewer samples compared to traditional learning-based methods, making it more suitable for practical tactile systems. \item We develop a flexible, large-area EIT-based tactile sensor that introduces a dual-conductivity layer structure, uniquely combining hydrogel for flexibility and biocompatibility with a carbon black-to-graphite (CBG) composite for significantly enhanced conductivity and mechanical flexibility.
-Compared to existing designs, our sensor achieves superior signal stability and high sensitivity, capable of detecting compressive strain as small as 1 mm over a large sensing area. \item For the first time, we demonstrate high-resolution tactile reconstruction using a limited experimental dataset in a learning-based framework.
-This real-to-real approach eliminates errors and mismatches associated with simulated data, making EIT-based tactile sensing more practical and robust for real-world applications. \end{itemize}
+Unlike traditional learning-based approaches that require extensive labelled datasets from simulation, PTET effectively operates with a small fraction of the real-world data, making it scalable and practical for real-world deployments.
+Our main contributions are: \begin{itemize} \item We introduce the PTET model, which leverages large-scale self-supervised pretraining combined with few-shot fine-tuning to reduce dependency on large annotated datasets.
+This approach achieves more accurate tactile reconstructions with significantly fewer samples compared to traditional learning-based methods, making it more suitable for practical tactile systems. \item We develop a large-area, flexible EIT tactile sensor using a dual-conductivity layer: hydrogel for biocompatibility and a carbon black–graphite (CBG) composite for enhanced conductivity and flexibility.
+The sensor achieves high sensitivity and detects compressive strains as small as 1\,mm. \item We demonstrate the first high-resolution, learning-based tactile reconstruction trained solely on limited experimental data.
+This real-to-real learning pipeline eliminates simulation-related errors, advancing the practicality of EIT tactile systems. \end{itemize}